-The externship program features over 50 in-house entertainment placement settings, such as Sony Pictures, NBC-Universal, Lionsgate, the Directors Guild of America and the Screen Actors Guild.
+A sampling of placement opportunities available to Southwestern students includes Funny or Die, Sony Music, Lionsgate Entertainment, the Directors Guild of America and BET Networks.
 In order to maximize the educational value of these experiences, students report periodically to faculty members, who also meet with supervisors from the companies at which the externs serve.

-As part of the law school's regular summer session, Southwestern offers numerous entertainment law-related courses.
-The Summer Entertainment Law Program in Los Angeles features a variety of courses taught by top entertainment, media and sports law attorneys; specialized externships; private tours of major motion picture and recording studios; and meetings with prominent Southwestern alumni working in the field.
+As part of the law school's regular summer session, the Summer Entertainment Law Program in Los Angeles features a variety of courses taught by top entertainment, media and sports law attorneys; specialized externships; cocurricular events such as a major studio tour; and a panel discussion with prominent Southwestern alumni working in the field.

-Southwestern offers two unique and exciting five-week Summer Programs in London, England.
-The International Entertainment and Media Law program offers courses in International Entertainment Law, Comparative Media Law, International Sports Law and International Art Law.
-The International Information Technology (IT) Law program offers courses in Comparative Information Privacy Law and Regulations; Drafting Information Technology Agreements; International Cybercrimes; and Interviewing, Counseling and Negotiating (ICN) in the IT Sector.
-Both of these programs feature American and British faculty with extensive international experience, student housing on the University of London campus, as well as a variety of academic, cultural and social experiences through guest lectures; field excursions to legal, cultural and historical venues in and around London; and group parties and outings.
+Southwestern offers an exciting five-week Summer Program in London, England.
+The International Entertainment and Media Law program offers courses in International Entertainment Law, Comparative Media Law, International Sports Law, Copyright Law in Comparative Perspective, International Art Law and IP Licensing: Entertainment Law and Practice.
+This program features American and British faculty with extensive international experience and a variety of academic, cultural and social experiences: guest lectures; and field excursions to legal, cultural and historical venues in and around London.

 Drawing on the resources and activities of the Biederman Institute, Southwestern was the first law school to establish a post-J.D. program of study leading to the Master of Laws (LL.M.) degree in Entertainment and Media Law.
 The highly selective graduate program has a limited enrollment each year and has attracted outstanding law graduates from around the world.
 The curriculum requires the completion of 24 credit hours of full-time study over one year, or part-time study over two to four years.
 A student has the ability to select a general group of courses, or to pursue a more focused curriculum by choosing courses specific to their desired interest of either entertainment or media law.
-People around the world are now able to take advantage of Southwestern's highly regarded LL.M. in Entertainment and Media Law with the launch of the online version of the LL.M.
-Program, which offered its first set of courses in Fall 2010.
+LL.M. students can also take advantage of many of the experiential learning and cocurricular activities sponsored by the Biederman Institute.